Kiytan/DDOQT/README.md

 ## Features

 - **Quest Management**: Track completion status of DDO quests
-- **Multiple Filters**: Filter by level range, difficulty, patron, adventure pack, and completion status
+- **Multiple Filters**: Filter by level range, patron, adventure pack, and completion status
 - **Progress Statistics**: View completion percentage and earned favor
 - **URL Hash Persistence**: Quest progress is automatically saved in the URL hash for easy sharing and bookmarking
 - **Responsive Design**: Works on desktop and mobile devices